 Box 8: Allocated tips.
 Box 8 reports any tip income that your employer thinks you may have earned, but failed to report.
 This amount is not included in the wages reported in Boxes 1, 3, 5, or 7.
 Instead, you must add this to your taxable wages on Form 1040, and must calculate your Social Security and Medicare taxes on this tip income using IRS Form 4137.
 Taxpayers with any amount shown in Box 8, Allocated Tips, should seek the advice of a tax preparer to figure out the best strategy for handling this situation.
 Employees with allocated tips must file Form 1040.

 Box 10: Dependent Care Benefits.
-Box 10 reports any amounts reimbursed for dependent care expenses, or the dollar value of dependent care services provided by your employer.
+Box 10 reports any amounts reimbursed for dependent care expenses, the dollar value of dependent care services provided by your employer, or benefits from pre-tax contributions made by the employee under a section 125 dependent care flexible spending account.
 Amounts under $10,500 ($5,250 in the case of a separate return filed by a married individual) are non-taxable benefits.
 Any amount over $10,500 ($5,250 in the case of a separate return filed by a married individual) is reported as taxable wages in Boxes 1, 3, and 5.
 Non-taxable benefits must be excluded from expenses claimed for the child and dependent care tax credit on IRS Form 2441.

 Box 11: Non-qualified Plans.
 Box 11 reports any amounts distributed to you from your employer’s non-qualified deferred compensation plan or non-government Section 457 pension plan.
 The amount in Box 11 is already included as taxable wages in Box 1.